xSavitar/gss2wp-bot/README.md

 # gss2wp-bot

-A bot to scrape content from a Google Spreadsheet to Wikipages.
+A bot that scrapes content from a Google Spreadsheet to Wikipages.
+When content changes in the specified spread sheet, the bot updates the corresponding Wikipage.